f4exb/picc1101/README.md

   - inter-block pause when sending multiple blocks (see next) is set for a 15 bytes transmission time approximately (-l)

 Note that you have to be super user to execute the program.

+## Relay the KST chat
+As a sidenote this is the way you can relay the KST chat (that is port 23000 of a specific server) through this radio link.

+On one end that has a connection to the Internet (say 10.0.1.3) do the port forwarding:
+  - `sudo /sbin/iptables -t nat -A PREROUTING -p tcp -i ax0 --dport 23000 -j DNAT --to-destination 188.165.198.144:23000`
+  - `sudo /sbin/iptables -t nat -A POSTROUTING -p tcp --dport 23000 -j MASQUERADE`

+On the other end (say 10.0.1.7) use a telnet chat client such as the [modified colrdx for KST](https://github.com/f4exb/colrdx) and connect using the one end's IP address and port 23000:
+  - `colrdx -c (callsign) -k 10.0.1.3 23000`

 # Details of the design
 ## Multiple block handling